chipchaderez/ovirt-disaster-recovery-tool/README.md

 Each entity registration, will be performed under the scroll, indicating whether the registration finished with success or failure.
 ![run python script](/sources/Register_on_progress.png)

   ** That is it!! **
-Your new Data Center now contains all the imported storage domains and VMs/Templates/Disks from your old setup which was destroyed.
+The new Data Center should now contain all the imported storage domains and VMs/Templates/Disks from your old setup which was destroyed.

 rata-TUI is an open source project utility for oVirt Disaster Recovery.
 RATATUI is an open source project written with python and integrates with oVirt using ovirt-engine-sdk